knative/specs/specs/eventing/control-plane.md

 the Channel MUST be deleted and re-created to change the `spec.channelTemplate`.
-This pattern is chosen to make it clear that changing `spec.channelTemplate` is not an atomic operation and that any implementation would be likely to result in message loss during the transition.
+This pattern is chosen to make it clear that changing `spec.channelTemplate` is not an atomic operation and that any implementation would be likely to result in event loss during the transition.

 ## Subscription Lifecycle

 The lifecycle of a Subscription is independent of that of the channel it refers to in its `spec.channel` field.
-The `spec.channel` object reference may refer to either an `eventing.knative.dev/v1` Channel resource, or another resource which meets the `spec.subscribers` and `spec.delivery` required elements in the Channellable duck type.
+The `spec.channel` object reference may refer to either an `messaging.knative.dev/v1` Channel resource, or another resource which meets the `spec.subscribers` and `spec.delivery` required elements in the Channelable duck type.
 If the referenced `spec.channel` does not currently exist or its `Ready` condition is not `true`, then the Subscription's `Ready` condition MUST NOT be `true`, and the reason SHOULD indicate that the corresponding channel is missing or not ready.